Reference#

 >>> with tempfile.TemporaryDirectory() as tmpdirname:

 File ...myfile.pkl.gz already exists!
-Use erase option to overwrite.
+Use overwrite option to overwrite.

 >>> dir_content